Bhart97/CDE-project/module/part a/module a.md

 ## Hello, World!

-In this section, you will create a simple Python script that will ask for your name and says hello back through the Linux terminal.
+In this module, you will create a simple Python script that will say hello to the user.

 **1. Creating a GitHub repo**

 Login / create a GitHub account.
 GitHub offers a cloud-based solution to version control and software development.
 GitHub will allow you to transfer code from local to remote as well as collaborate with others on your project.
 Create a new repository titled "CDE-Project".

-**2. Generate Private SSH Key**
+**2. Generate a Private SSH Key**

 Before you can start editing and saving the changes to your project, you will need to authenticate your workstation and associate it with your GitHub account.
 Open the Linux terminal and run the following command
 ```
 ssh-keygen
 ```
-Press enter for it to save at the default location ```\home\<user>\.ssh\id_rsa``` and enter a (optional) password.
+Save at the default location ```\home\<user>\.ssh\id_rsa``` and enter a (optional) password.
 Copy the entire generated key and add it your GitHub account (under settings > SSH and GPG keys > New SSH key).
 This will allow GitHub to verify your identity and allow you to save your changes remotely.

 **3. Creating a New Repository**